nirupamjm/AWS/SSM accessing EC2 via shell with temporary credentials.md

 ### Step 3: We can access the EC2 by doing start session

-### Step 4: You can see the IP of the EC2 instance
+### Step 4: You can see the private IP of the EC2 instance

 ![image](https://user-images.githubusercontent.com/54981984/96081167-5d894700-0ed6-11eb-88f8-6988c58ba62d.png)